Phoenix House – Tyne Kittiwakes

 “Kittiwakes became trapped

 This did not stop the Kittiwakes nesting and the Kittiwakes continued to build their nests on and around the netting.
-Unfortunately during the 2018 breeding season, two adults became fatally trapped in anti-bird netting and a chick become trapped behind some netting.
+Unfortunately during the 2018 breeding season, two adults were fatally injured in anti-bird netting and a chick become trapped behind some netting.
 The chick remained trapped from the 19th July till the 30th July 2018.

 “The chicks small size enabled it to fit through; but as the bird started to grow, it found find itself imprisoned and unable to escape.
 Thankfully the bird was eventually freed and taken into care by the Fire and Rescue Service and the RSPCA”.